Market Context

 Current areas of focus for commissioners

-Current priorities for home care commissioner is to manage the market to ensure there is ample supply to meet current and future demand whilst protecting the market from an oversupply that could make home care businesses unviable.
+The current priorities for commissioners are to manage the market to ensure there is ample supply to meet current and future demand whilst protecting the market from an oversupply that could make home care businesses unviable.

 There has been a large increase in the number of home care providers in the United Kingdom following the workforce growth through Home Office certificates of sponsorship.
 This has led to providers from all over the country offering to send carers to Somerset.
 It is important to protect the Somerset market from potential oversupply that would lead to good quality, established Somerset businesses having to exit the market.